How to Apply for SSDI with Crohn's Disease: Application Tips

 TL;DR: Crohn's disease qualifies under SSA Listing 5.06 (Inflammatory bowel disease).
 You need documentation of obstruction, fistulas, abscess formation, or involuntary weight loss despite treatment.
 GI specialist records, colonoscopy/endoscopy reports, surgical records, hospitalization documentation, and evidence of treatment resistance are key.

-"I have 8 to 12 urgent bowel movements per day, including 3 to 4 at night that disrupt sleep.
-I have fecal incontinence episodes 2 to 3 times per week.
-Abdominal pain is constant at 4-5/10, increasing to 8/10 during flares that occur every 3 to 4 weeks and last 5 to 10 days.
+You should describe having 8 to 12 urgent bowel movements per day, including 3 to 4 at night that disrupt sleep, as well as fecal incontinence episodes 2 to 3 times per week.
+Abdominal pain is constant at 4-5/10, increasing to 8/10 during flares that occur every 3 to 4 months.

 How ClaimPath Helps?